Gunpowder magazine: England

 The Square Tower still exists.
 After 1779 it was used for other purposes; including employment as a semaphore station in 1817.

-Priddy's Hard began life as Priddy's Hard Fort; however in 1768 King George III authorised the construction of a gunpowder magazine inside the ramparts to avoid having to store gunpowder in the Square Tower, Portsmouth.
-Construction was begun in 1771 and the magazine was in use by 1777.
+Priddy's Hard was originally a fort; in 1768 King George III authorised the construction of a gunpowder magazine inside the ramparts to avoid having to store gunpowder in the Square Tower, Portsmouth.
+Construction began in 1771, and the magazine was in use by 1777.
 A cooperage and shifting house were built alongside at the same time, together with a 'rolling way' for moving gunpowder barrels between the magazine and a nearby wharf; together with the Magazine they are all Grade I listed structures.

-Both the fort and the magazine came under the control of the Board of Ordnance until 1855; control passing, first to the War Office, and then the Admiralty in 1891.
+Both the fort and the magazine came under the control of the Board of Ordnance until 1855, with control passing to the War Office, and then to the Admiralty in 1891.
 Priddy's Hard became a Naval Armaments Depot, finally closing in 1977.
 The magazine now forms part of the Explosion!
 Museum of Naval Firepower.

-In the 1780s the Duke of Richmond, Master General of the Ordnance, began to implement a policy of dividing gunpowder stored at the principal coastal locations, and storing it across several sites in the vicinity (to make it less vulnerable to a targeted attack).
+In the 1780s the Duke of Richmond, Master General of the Ordnance, began to implement a policy of dividing gunpowder stored at the principal coastal locations, and storing it across several sites in the vicinity to make it less vulnerable to a targeted attack.
 At Portsmouth, this led to the building of a new magazine at Tipner Point in 1796–8.
 A second magazine was added in 1856 (part of a policy of expansion following the Crimean War); both still stand flanked by two buildings, the former cooperage and the shifting house, which, along with the magazines, are listed buildings.
 The magazines remained in use until the 1950s.
 The surrounding land is earmarked for future redevelopment as part of the Tipner Regeneration scheme.

 Another magazine depot for Portsmouth was established at Marchwood, where three magazines were built in 1814–16 to an innovative design by Sir William Congreve.
 Movement of gunpowder barrels within the complex was by canal.
 Four more magazines were added in 1856, and by 1864 Marchwood was Britain's largest magazine complex with capacity for 76,000 barrels.

-Two magazines have survived (one of 1814–16, one of 1856) along with some ancillary buildings (one of which is now home to Marchwood Yacht Club).
+Two magazines have survived, one of 1814–16 and one of 1856, along with some ancillary buildings, one of which is now home to Marchwood Yacht Club.
 None of the other magazines has survived, mainly due to the damage that was sustained across the site during The Blitz.
 The depot closed in 1961; the site is now primarily a residential area.